FORTFANOP/TicTacToeTeamNNN/README.md

 Soham Mukherjee
 (Wing C4)

-(The model doesn't predict correctly in some cases)

 However, due to some reason, I'm unable to run the file 'csv_file_generation.ipynb' on colab as it keeps crashing 'memory not sufficient'.